Thomas Morrison, Portacool: Beat the heat

 • Avoid rapid exposure to temperature extremes.
 Allow your body to adjust naturally by incremental exposure to extreme temperature versus heating up and cooling down and then repeating this process.

 • Use cooling pads that can be inserted into hard hats or around the neck to keep the head and neck cool.
-Vented hard hats or neckbands soaked in cold water also can be used to minimise prolonged heat exposure and prevent the
+Vented hard hats or neckbands soaked in cold water also can be used to minimise prolonged heat exposure and prevent the body from overheating.

 • Wear light clothing that allows your body to cool itself using natural evaporative cooling produced from sweat and circulated air.